Lorence G. Collins: Polonium halos

 However, research by Collins suggested that not all granite bodies of large size were formed by crystallization from magma (see Major results section above).
 In some places granite can form at temperatures below melting conditions where former solidified igneous rocks have been deformed and microfractured to open up the system for movements of fluids.
 In these places, if uranium is relatively abundant in these rocks, it also releases radioactive radon (Rn-222), which is an inert gas that freely moves through the fractures.
 Because Rn-222 is the precursor to Po-218, its free movement readily facilitates the natural formation of Po halos.
 That is, in those places where the former igneous rocks have relatively abundant scattered uranium, during the conversion of these rocks into granite by chemical replacement processes, the open system allows radon gas to migrate in fluids to where biotite is being crystallized or recrystallized and where polonium isotopes derived from the nearby radioactive radon can precipitate in the biotite lattice.
 Therefore, the three different kinds of Po halos can form naturally in biotite during thousands (or millions) of years while deformation and chemical replacements are occurring without any requirement for instantaneous crystallization.
 In all these places where Po halos in biotite crystals occurred, Collins had found myrmekite to be associated with the granitic rocks.

 Thus, the combination of myrmekite and Po-halos (neither of which can form from a granite magma) became a strong indicator that not all granite bodies of large size needed to be formed from magma.
 Conclusion: granitoids can be formed not just in one way, but in complementary ways — which was the profound result of Lorence Collins's scientific work.

 Debate on creationism

 Collins was of the Methodist faith and due to his geological training strongly opposed to creationism — especially Young Earth creationism and flood geology.
-He had created a section on creationism within his web site in which he discussed various aspects of creationists' theories concerning literal readings of the Bible or supernatural explanations, and each of these was demonstrated to have originated by natural processes or to have a modern science interpretation.

-Among these articles were three that presented his own Christian philosophy.
+He had created a section on creationism within his web site in which he discussed various aspects of creationists' theories concerning literal readings of the Bible or supernatural explanations, and each of these was demonstrated to have originated by natural processes or to have a modern science interpretation.Among these articles were three that presented his own Christian philosophy.

+Collins was an active member of the United Methodist Church in Thousand Oaks, California, where he frequently served as a Lay Leader.

+Lorence Gene Collins, aged 93, of in Thousand Oaks, California, died on October 20, 2025.